Muggsy Bogues: Early life

 Bogues's childhood was troubled.
 At five years old, he was hit by stray buckshot in his neighborhood and had to be hospitalized.
 As a child, he witnessed a man get beaten to death with a baseball bat, a sight that haunted him into adulthood.
 When Bogues was 12 years old, his father was sentenced to twenty years in prison for armed robbery.
 Around the same time, his brother Chuckie began using hard drugs.

 In addition to basketball, Bogues was a standout wrestler and baseball player growing up.
 As a child playing basketball on playgrounds, he was nicknamed "Muggsy" after a diminutive character from The Bowery Boys.

 Bogues initially attended and played basketball at Southern High School in Baltimore.
 Because Bogues aspired to be a dental technician, he transferred to Baltimore's Dunbar High School which offered healthcare classes.
 At Dunbar, he was coached by Bob Wade, later the head coach at the University of Maryland.
-He was a teammate of future NBA players David Wingate, Reggie Williams and Reggie Lewis (the latter two of whom were in his graduating class).
+He was a teammate of future NBA players David Wingate, Reggie Williams, and Reggie Lewis (the latter two of whom were in his graduating class).
 The Dunbar Poets finished the 1981–82 season at 29–0 during Bogues's junior year and finished 31–0 during his senior year in 1982–83, and were ranked first in the nation by USA Today.

 Bogues received scholarship offers to play college basketball for several schools including Virginia, Penn State and Seton Hall.

 College

-He played four years at Wake Forest University, averaging 11.3 points, 8.4 assists and 3.1 steals per game in his junior year.
+Bogues attended Wake Forest University and played college basketball for the Wake Forest Demon Deacons for four years.
+He averaged 11.3 points, 8.4 assists and 3.1 steals per game in his junior year.
 He followed with a senior campaign in which he averaged 14.8 points, 9.5 assists, 3.8 rebounds and 2.4 steals per game.
 In 1986–87, he led the Atlantic Coast Conference in steals and assists and received the Frances Pomeroy Naismith Award.
 As a senior, he received the Arnold Palmer Award as Wake Forest's most valuable athlete.
 When his collegiate career ended, he was the ACC career leader in steals and assists.

 Wake Forest retired his number within a few years of his leaving the program.
 In 2001, he was inducted into the Wake Forest Sports Hall of Fame.
 As of 2021, he remains Wake Forest's all-time leader in both steals and assists.

 Bogues played for the USA national team in the 1986 FIBA World Championship and won the gold medal.
 Under head coach Lute Olson, Bogues played in all ten of the team's games and led them in assists and steals.